There are three goals in organizing and naming your files, all of which lead to similar conclusions:

 Do not put your hotlist on your home page, but you might well choose to have one link on your home page that points to the hotlist page.
 Many people viewing your page will be coming in from outside with an interest in what Ohio University has to offer on that subject.
 We should therefore avoid cluttering our home pages with links to items that they have probably already seen.
 At the same time, many people within the University are looking for external resources, so having a centralized, departmentally maintained hotlist is a valuable service to provide.

 All external hotlist links should be verified by the person responsible for the page's contents, on a regular basis, and corrected as needed.
 Automated tools can verify that something is there to link to, but cannot be counted on to detect pages that display "This page has been moved" messages, or worse.
 This expectation of regular review should motivate the person responsible to keep only the better links on the page, pruning out the less important ones.

-Every page should have an e-mail link to the web maintainer for that page, for sending suggestions, comments, and questions.
+Every page should provide a mechanism, such as an e-mail link, to communicate with the web maintainer for that page, for sending suggestions, comments, and questions.
 The visible text for this link should include the E mail address itself, for the benefit of those whose browsers or network connection prevent them from sending e-mail.
 An example e-mail link can be found at the end of this file.

-Requests to create such departmental short-form addresses, and requests to change the delivery address for an existing short-form address, should both be sent to email@example.com.
+Requests to create such departmental shared-inbox addresses, and requests to change the list of people with access to an existing shared-inbox address, should both be sent to firstname.lastname@example.org.

 To prevent the viewer from feeling stuck, every page should have at least one external link, besides the e-mail for comments.
 Usually that link will point back to the page from which the current page is most likely to have been reached.
 If in doubt, pick one arbitrarily, or provide links "back" to more than one likely origin.
 Long pages should have those backlinks at both the top and bottom.
 You may want to include also a direct jump back to the departmental home page for those pages that are more than one or two levels down.